 - Review the applicant guidelines: Applicant Guidelines

-- Download the Letter of Participation for each collaborative partner/site: Partner Letter Template
+- Download and complete the Letter of Participation for each collaborative partner/site: Partner Letter Template

 Documents should be sent as an email attachment.
-The email message line should read, “Application for Stroke Public Awareness Collaboration Project Funding.”
-The attached document should be titled, “[Name of lead organization] application.”
+The email message line should read, “Application for Stroke Public Awareness Collaboration Project Funding” and the attached document should be titled, “[Name of lead organization]application.”

 Timeline